opencost/opencost/CONTRIBUTING.md

 5. `kubectl apply -f kubernetes/ --namespace cost-model`
 6. `kubectl port-forward --namespace cost-model service/cost-model 9003`

-To test, you'll need to build the cost-model docker container then push it to a kubernetes cluster with a running prometheus.
+To test, build the cost-model docker container and then push it to a Kubernetes cluster with a running Prometheus.

 ## Certification of Origin ##